oracle/docker-images/OracleSOASuite/dockerfiles/README.md

 ### How to build the Oracle Java image

-Please refer [README.md](https://github.com/oracle/docker-images/blob/main/OracleJava/README.md) under docker-images/OracleJava for details on how to build Oracle Database image.
+Please refer [README.md](https://github.com/oracle/docker-images/blob/main/OracleJava/README.md) under docker-images/OracleJava for details on how to build the Oracle Database image.

-### Building Oracle Fusion Middleware Infrastructure Docker Install Image
+### Building Oracle Fusion Middleware Infrastructure Docker Install image

-Please refer [README.md](https://github.com/oracle/docker-images/blob/main/OracleFMWInfrastructure/README.md) under docker-images/OracleFMWInfrastructure for details on how to build Oracle Fusion Middleware Infrastructure image.
+Please refer [README.md](https://github.com/oracle/docker-images/blob/main/OracleFMWInfrastructure/README.md) under docker-images/OracleFMWInfrastructure for details on how to build the Oracle Fusion Middleware Infrastructure image.

 ### Building Docker Image for SOA

 >IMPORTANT: To build the Oracle SOA image, you must first download the required version of the Oracle SOA Suite, Oracle Service Bus and Oracle B2B binaries.
 These binaries must be downloaded and copied into the folder with the same version for e.g. 12.2.1.4.0 binaries need to be dropped into `../OracleSOASuite/dockerfiles/12.2.1.4`.

 The binaries can be downloaded from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com).
 Search for "Oracle SOA Suite" and download the version which is required, for e.g. 12.2.1.4.0 is available under `Oracle Fusion Middleware 12c (12.2.1.4.0) SOA Suite and Business Process Management` software.
 Also search for 'Oracle Service Bus' and 'Oracle B2B'.
 Download the `Oracle Fusion Middleware 12c (12.2.1.4.0) Service Bus` and `Oracle Fusion Middleware 12c (12.2.1.4.0) B2B and Healthcare` binaries respectively.

 >NOTE: In this release, Oracle B2B is not supported to be configured, but the installer is required for completeness.

 Extract the downloaded zip files and copy `fmw_12.2.1.4.0_soa.jar`, `fmw_12.2.1.4.0_osb.jar` and `fmw_12.2.1.4.0_b2bhealthcare.jar` files under `dockerfiles/12.2.1.4` for building Oracle SOA 12.2.1.4 image.

 The Dockerfile `dockerfiles/12.2.1.4/Dockerfile` expects the Oracle SOA Suite installation binaries names as mentioned above.
 In case if the downloaded jar(s) names does not match with the above, make sure to rename them to match the same.
 Also, if the checksum of these binaries does not match with the default values mentioned in the `dockerfiles/12.2.1.4/install/soasuite.download` file, then use '-s' option in the image build command, to skip the checksum validation.